 Andi and Sarah left and we were invited for lunch to Sam´s grandmother’s house in a little village close to Kande Beach.
-Mike, Luca, our locals friends and I headed there around 2p.m.
-We bought some sugar, tea, milk, soap and bread as a gesture to give it to his granny.
-Most of the people of this village had never seen “Azungus” (white people) before.
-50 kids were sitting in front of us observing and staring at us without saying a word.
+Mike, Luca, our local friends and I headed there around 2p.m.
+We bought some sugar, tea, milk, soap and bread as a gesture to give it to Sam´s granny.
+Most of the people of this village had never seen “Azungu” (white people) before.
+50 kids sat in front of us observing and staring at us without saying a word.

-We brought drums and in order to break the ice we started playing the drums and singing songs.
-10 minutes later the entire village was dancing and singing with us.
+We brought drums and in order to break the ice we played the drums and sang songs.
+10 minutes later the entire village danced and sang with us.
 It was unbelievable.
 No words will ever describe this vibe and feeling.
-With amazing memories we left at sunset, heading back to Kande Beach to get involved in another unplanned cultural experience.
+With unforgettable memories we left at sunset and headed back to Kande Beach to get involved in another unplanned cultural experience.

 Death Rituals in Malawi

-Coming back to M.J.´s house his family was waiting for him already.
-While we were having lunch at Sam´s grandmother’s house M.J.’s aunt passed away.
+Coming back to M.J.´s house his family waited for him already.
+While we had lunch at Sam´s grandmother’s house M.J.’s aunt passed away.
 In Malawi it is common that if someone dies, members and friends of the family will spend the night at their place to make sure the deceased isn’t alone.
-M.J. asked us to come with him to his auntie’s house.
+M.J. asked us to come with him.
 On the one hand side we felt super honoured, on the other hand we were nervous and didn’t know what to expect.
 The moment we got there we heard people wailing.
 It seemed like the entire village was there.
 About 50 people, relatives and friends, sat on the floor in a small room, crying and giving consolation.
-The body of M.J.´s auntie was displayed in a separate room.
+The body of M.J.´s aunt was displayed in a separate room.
 After 2 hours we left with an invitation to the funeral the next day.